Hi! I'm Lars, and this is my old-school 'personal homepage'.

 The third instalment in Scott's prog series.
 Never got a job, but came up with some interesting ideas.

 (me : keyboards, cymbals; Scott Voloshin: drums, bass and vocals; Søren Reinholdt : guitars, e-bow) More of a lo-fi one-man project with guests, really.
 After the demise of Beat Frequency, Scott wrote some songs for a three-song demo titled "The Healing Process".
 The cover was an 8 yr old kid's drawing of his nurse mother wielding a bloody knife in one hand and a bottle of poison in the other.
-I played keyboards on one track for the demo, called "Just another War" and inspired by the movie Saving Private Ryan.
+I played keyboards and a cymbal roll on one track for the demo, called "Just Another War", inspired by the movie Saving Private Ryan.
 'Pads, anyone?' ;-)

 Various members over time: